FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Experiments

 \textbf{Statistic-Heterogeneous Settings}.
 We follow \cite{Zhang2023Eliminating} and adopt both practical (PRA) \cite{lin2020ensemble,li2021model} and pathological (PAT) \cite{shamsian2021personalized} settings to simulate statistical heterogeneity among clients.
 In the PRA setting, samples are distributed across clients using a Dirichlet distribution \cite{lin2020ensemble} with a parameter $\alpha$, which is set to 0.1 by default across all datasets.
 In the PAT setting, each client is assigned samples from 2, 10, and 20 categories, drawn from a total of 10, 100, and 200 categories in CIFAR-10, CIFAR-100, and Tiny-ImageNet, respectively, with varying sample sizes.

 \textbf{Implementation Details}.
 We implement FedRE based on the PFLlib and HtFLlib frameworks \cite{zhang2025pfllib,zhang2025htfllib}, with 10 clients participating by default.
-Local samples are split in a 3:1 ratio for training and testing.
-We evaluate three RM operations and empirically select average pooling (AP) as the default (see details in \textbf{Q6} of \Cref{sec:analysis}).
-AP averages representation values across spatial regions into a fixed-length vector of dimension 512 for all clients.
-Moreover, we design five RE mechanisms and empirically choose the Random Average Prototype (RAP) mechanism (see details in \textbf{Q7} of \Cref{sec:analysis}).
-In RAP, each client first calculates prototypes and then separately aggregates the prototypes and their corresponding one-hot label encodings using normalized random weights, yielding a single entangled representation and entangled-label encoding.
+The dataset is first partitioned across clients under statistical-heterogeneous settings, and each client's data is further split into a local training set (75\%) and a local test set (25\%).
+We evaluate three RM operations and select \textit{Average Pooling} (AP) as the default (see \textbf{Q6} in \Cref{sec:analysis}), which averages representations across spatial regions into a unified dimensional vector for all clients.
+We further design five RE mechanisms and choose \textit{Random Average Prototype} (RAP) as the default (see \textbf{Q7} in \Cref{sec:analysis}).
+In RAP, each client first computes prototypes and then aggregates both the prototypes and the corresponding one-hot label encodings using the same normalized random weights, yielding a single entangled representation and its corresponding entangled-label encoding.
 Furthermore, we use SGD optimizers for both server and client updates, with task-dependent learning rates and batch sizes.
-The detailed experimental setup is provided in \Cref{appendix:experimentalsetup} in Appendix~\ref{appendix:DetailedExperimentalSetup}.
-All experiments are conducted on NVIDIA GeForce RTX A800 GPUs.
+The detailed experimental setup is provided in Appendix~\ref{appendix:DetailedExperimentalSetup}.
+All experiments are conducted on NVIDIA A800 GPUs.

 \textbf{Evaluation Metrics.} We evaluate model performance by calculating the classification accuracy on the test set, averaged over all client models.
 To ensure a fair comparison, we report the average classification accuracy of the final round after 100 communication rounds, calculated across three random experiments, along with its standard deviation.
 To evaluate the robustness against representation inversion attacks, we use Peak Signal-to-Noise Ratio (PSNR) \cite{schlett2022face} and Mean Squared Error (MSE) between the reconstructed and original images.
 Lower PSNR and higher MSE indicate stronger privacy protection.
 Communication Overhead is measured by the total number of transmitted numerical scalars (\textit{i.e.}, parameters or representations) per round, where upload overhead represents the total scalars uploaded by all clients, and broadcast overhead represents the total scalars distributed from the server to all clients.